scrutin-app/about/content/post/transparancy_and_authentication.md

 ---
-title: "Privacy and transparancy: A real-world use case of decentralized authentication"
+title: "Real-world decentralized authentication (Privacy and transparency)"
 date: 2023-02-21T17:34:45+05:45
 ---

-# Privacy and transparancy

-## Everything encrypted

-Every vote is encrypted.
-Not even us can see the content of your vote.

-## Everything monitorable

-A log of the election would be made publicly available (either during or shortly after the election depending of the policy) to everyone to monitor that their vote is being counted

-## Everything verifiable
+Every election is represented as an append-only log of authenticated action.

+Because every vote is encrypted, the action log can be made public during or after the election.

+Using the log you can verify:
+- That your vote has been taken into account
-Everyone can verify that the result is the sum of all votes, even though no one can know who has voted for what
+- That the encrypted total is the sum of all votes

-<small>(Open, replayable, but encrypted and anonymous.
-The underlying data structures is a CRDT append-only log)</small>
+- That the decrypted total is the decryption of the encrypted total

+## Actors

+**Users** authenticates their vote using a cryptographic digital signature.

+They uses the _ballot_set_ciphertext_ action

+**Organisations** manages the member's public keys, also using digital signatures.

+They uses the _ballot_create_, _ballot_update_user_public_key_ and _ballot_delete_ actions

+## Process

+- Election creation
+- Adding voters
+- Votes
+- Changing voters credentials when necessary
+- More votes
+- Closing a tallying

+_TODO: Add d2 diagram_

-# Authentication
+# More on authentication

 ## Decentralized IDentities (DID)